-If you're looking for a replacement for your business phone system or just starting a business and looking at what phone system to purchase, you're probably swimming in what may seem like a sea of acronyms.
+If you're looking for a replacement for your business phone system or just starting a business and looking at what phone system to purchase, you're probably swimming in a sea of acronyms.

-But, it all really boils down to two choices...
-Primary Rate Interface (PRI) phone systems (traditional telephony), and voice-over-IP (VoIP) phone systems delivered over Session Initiation Protocol (SIP).
+It can be easy to get lost in those acronyms, but it all boils down to two choices… SIP Trunking vs. PRI.
+More specifically, Primary Rate Interface (PRI) phone systems (traditional telephony) and voice-over-IP (VoIP) phone systems are delivered over Session Initiation Protocol (SIP).

-As organizations realize the cost-cutting and productivity-boosting benefits of cloud communication tools, many are making the switch from PRI phones to SIP.
-However, others are choosing to stay with legacy phone systems, while others are still using hybrid solutions that blend legacy and IP phones into a single system.
+As organizations realize the cost-cutting and productivity-boosting benefits of cloud communication tools, many switch from PRI phones to SIP.
+However, others choose to stay with legacy phone systems, while others are still using hybrid solutions that blend legacy and IP phones into a single system.

 In some ways, PRI and SIP phones both serve the same core purpose: allowing employees at the enterprise to place and receive business phone calls.

 Primary Rate Interface (PRI) is an interface standard used to deliver multiple voice lines over physical copper lines that are part of your building’s physical infrastructure.
-Session Initiation Protocol (SIP) trunking is a set of technical standards that support VoIP calls by initiating and ending calls between a VoIP line and the PSTN.
+Session Initiation Protocol (SIP) trunking is a technical standard that supports VoIP calls by initiating and ending calls between a VoIP line and the PSTN.